Diane Mullins: Political career

-Mullins serves as a pastor at Calvary Church in Hamilton, Ohio.
-She is Christian.
-She graduated from Miami University.
-She is the founder of Deborah's Voice, a Christian advocacy group.

-Political views
+She was later elected in the 2024 Ohio House of Representatives election.
+She defeated incumbent Sara Carruthers in the Republican primary.
+Her district is based in Butler County and includes the communities of Hamilton and Oxford.
+Mullins is vice chair of the House Community Revitalization Committee, and a member of the Agriculture, Financial Institutions, and Medicaid Committees.

 Abortion

 Mullins stated that she is against abortion in most circumstances.

 Gun control

 Mullins is a supporter of the Second Amendment and criticized her primary opponent in 2024 for being too lax on the Second Amendment.

 Transgender rights

 Mullins opposes transgender women in sports.